An essential guide with best practices

 → If you negotiate, you’ll need to make quick decisions under pressure before your current contract runs out.

-That’s why it’s essential to be very specific and detailed about the terms in your SaaS contract from the start.
-Negotiating thorough SaaS contracts may limit potential cost increases for services, usage, data handling, and even cancellation later on.
+For this reason, it’s essential to be very specific and detailed from the start about the exact terms of your SaaS contract.
+Thoroughly negotiating SaaS contracts may limit potential cost increases for services, usage, data handling, and even cancellation later on.
 Let’s talk about 10 common SaaS contract issues and the best SaaS contract negotiation practices to overcome them.
-Here's our SaaS contract checklist for airtight contracts!
+Here's our SaaS contract checklist for foolproof contracts!

 01 | SaaS Contract Renewal

-Learn how to negotiate SaaS contracts!
-Negotiate a price cap in case of a SaaS contract renewal to keep your future SaaS costs within budget and expectations.
+Learn how to negotiate and renew SaaS contracts!
+Negotiate a price cap in case of a SaaS contract renewal to maintain expectations and keep your future SaaS costs within budget.

-If you don’t cap the renewal price, the SaaS provider can increase your pricing as much as they want when your SaaS contract ends.
-Then you have the difficult choice of quitting the provider, which can create expenses and upheaval, especially if they run a critical service for you.
-You have to balance that big price increase against the effort and cost to leave the provider.
+If you don’t put a cap on the SaaS contract renewal price, service providers can increase your pricing as much as they want when your SaaS contract ends.
+At that point, you will face the difficult choice of quitting the provider, which can lead to additional expenses and turmoil, especially if they are used to run a critical service.
+It’s important to balance a big price increase against the effort and cost to leave the provider.

-This is why we recommend negotiating SaaS terms in your initial SaaS contract, with a permissible cap of three to five percent on the increase for your SaaS contract renewal.
+This is why we recommend negotiating SaaS terms in your initial SaaS contract, with a permissible cap of three to five percent on the increase when you renew your SaaS contracts.

 USU Stories